Find an Orthodontist near you

 Caring for braces

 Whether you wear metal braces, ceramic braces or lingual braces, you need to know how to look after them.
-If you take care of your braces properly, it’ll make them much more comfortable and effective, meaning you’re a step closer to the perfect smile each day!
+If you take care of your braces properly, it’ll make them much more comfortable and effective, meaning you’re a step closer to that perfect smile each day!

 How to have good oral hygiene with braces

 Good oral hygiene is important at all stages of your life, but when you have braces it can stop your teeth from getting stained, protect the health of your gums and stop you from having bad breath.
 Whenever possible, you should always try to brush your teeth after every meal.
-If you can’t, then rinsing your mouth with water or mouth wash can help to remove plaque and food build up until you’re able to get to your tooth brush.
+If you can’t, then rinsing your mouth with water or mouthwash can help to remove plaque and food build-up until you’re able to get to your toothbrush.

-Brushing your teeth with braces
+How to brush your teeth with braces

 braces maintenance

 Flossing while wearing braces can be a bit of a feat, but it’s a step in your oral hygiene routine that shouldn’t be ignored.
 Flossing helps to remove any plaque build-up, as well as any smaller food particles that are stuck in your braces or between your teeth.

-If you find it tricky to floss with flossing tape, try using floss threaders for braces or interdental brushes.
+If you find it tricky to floss with flossing tape, try using floss threaders for braces or small interdental brushes.
 You can buy these in the supermarket or pharmacy, and they can help you manoeuvre around your brackets.

 how to take care of braces